-This is from a manual by JHP Publishing.
+This below article is from a manual by JHP Publishing.

 For the full manual and great advice on how to write a proposal text please click here